-Finding the Best Retirement Income Streams
+3 Investments for the Best Retirement Income Streams

 3. Annuities (The right way)

-Annuities have gained a sordid reputation as a scam of advisors and insurance companies to earn large incomes from retiring clients looking for regular payouts.
-It is easy to call anything a scam that doesn’t work out the way you expected it to, but that can also come down to a lack of understanding of the vehicle itself.
+Investors frequently look side-eyed at annuities as a product of advisors and insurance companies hoping to earn large incomes from retiring clients looking for regular payouts.
+There are certainly some annuities that earn insurance companies more than investors, but that can also come down to a lack of understanding of the vehicle itself.

 There are many different kinds of annuities, including variable, fixed, and indexed annuities, and each has its own way of operating.
 Annuities are an insurance vehicle.
 Part of what makes them dependable as financial vehicles is their tie to a strong company that knows how to handle money and backs its promises.
+If you’re new to Annuities, FINRA has compiled a six-part education series that can help you learn the basics before you start investing.

 Even with the best retirement income streams, you can hardly ever take a complete set-it-and-forget-it mentality.
 You at least need to pay attention to the strength of the investment over time (whether that means the desirability of a rental location or the power of a company to pay dividends) and make adjustments as needed.